AlliedPayment/docs/Workflow/Development.md

 ### Releases

-When a sprint ends a new sprint branch is created for developers, and the previous sprint is put on a code freeze.
+When a sprint ends a new sprint branch is created for developers.
+The previous sprint is put on a code freeze.
 Therefore, no more changes will be allowed into the frozen branch (FB).
 Unless the change has been requested by QA via a "final issue" complete a release.
 However, CI will remain on the FB until the release is complete.
 Once the FB has been approved by QA it is merged into master, and deployed into production for smoke testing.